hitoshi-watase/sercrod/docs/reference/directives/attribute-value.md

 #### Summary

 :value is an attribute binding directive that controls the value property and value attribute of a form control.
-It evaluates a Nablla expression and writes the result into both the DOM property el.value and the value attribute for form elements, keeping the control’s visible value in sync with data.
+It evaluates a Sercrod expression and writes the result into both the DOM property el.value and the value attribute for form elements, keeping the control’s visible value in sync with data.

 For non form elements, :value behaves like a normal colon attribute binding and only updates the value attribute.